hdl-util/hdmi/README.md

 ## Why?

-Most open source HDMI modules output a DVI signal, which HDMI sinks are backwards compatible with.
+Most open source HDMI code outputs a DVI signal, which HDMI sinks are backwards compatible with.

-To send audio and other auxiliary data, a true HDMI signal must be sent.
-The HDMI module in this repository lets you do that.
+To send audio and support other HDMI-only functionality, a true HDMI signal must be sent.
+The code in this repository lets you do that.

 ### Demo: VGA-compatible text mode, 720x480p on a Dell Ultrasharp 1080p Monitor